jimbowyer/StPeters-App-NetCore/README.md

 https://play.google.com/store/apps/details?id=st_Peters_RC_Calgary.St_Peters_RC_Calgary <br/>
 https://itunes.apple.com/us/app/st-peters-rc-calgary/id985813714

 Its been in use in various versions since 2015, finally got around to porting across to newer .NET Core framework Apr 2020.
-It is licensed open source so feel free to clone and leverage to build for your own parish/diocese.
+It is licensed open source so feel free to clone and leverage to build a version for your own parish/diocese.

 To deploy in own dev environment:
 1. Clone Repo locally.